rateixei/Pi0Tools/README.md

 --Iso=0.15: Cut on Isolation (HLT Iso)
 --PtDi=3.6: Cut on Eta/Pi0 Pt
 --name=Teste2: Name of output pdf
+--HltIsoOff: Use standard iso instead of HLT iso (hlt is default)
+--CutCorrOff: Cut on uncorrected variables (cut on corrected is default)
+--PlotCorrOff: Plot uncorrected mass distribution (plot corrected is default)
 -f: <b>Use this flag if you want to also produce the fit</b>

 --> Currently works only with local files =/